"Venture Capital"

 Cloud Native StartupFest 2023

-Jesse Robbins co-hosted Cloud Native StartupFest at KubeCon NA 2023 with Erica Brescia and Dave Zilberman.
-Tactical advice on fundraising, open source business models, and what investors actually look for.
+I co-hosted Cloud Native StartupFest at KubeCon NA 2023 with Erica Brescia and Dave Zilberman: fundraising in the post-2022 capital environment, open source business models, and what investors actually look for.

 “Open source is not a business model.
 Open source is a movement.
 We're still figuring out the business models.”